WowLabz/tasking_backend/README.md

 Yoda Protocol has been conceptualised and is being built by the team at Wow Labz.
 The team has previously built a decentralised storage protocol called Lake Network - [https://lakenetwork.io/](https://lakenetwork.io/) in addition to multiple dApps on Ethereum, Stellar, EOS and Hyperledger.

 A list of centralised apps published can be found [here](https://www.wowlabz.com/work/).
-A list of awards won by the organisation can be found [here](https://www.wowlabz.com/awards/).

 ### **Team Code Repos**